ioBroker/ioBroker.docs/docs/en/dev/adapterjsonconfig.md

   - `autoInit` - init field with current coordinates if empty
   - `longitudeName` - if defined, the longitude will be stored in this attribute, divider will be ignored
   - `latitudeName` - if defined, the latitude will be stored in this attribute, divider will be ignored
-  - `useSystemName` - if defined, the checkbox with "Use system settings" will be shown and latitude, longitude will be read from system.config, a boolean will be saved to the given name
+  - `useSystemName` - if defined, the checkbox with "Use system settings" will be shown and latitude, longitude will be read from `system.config`, a boolean will be saved to the given name

 - `interface`
   Selects the interface from of the host, where the instance runs